You are here

 Courtesy hours are in effect 24 hours a day.
 All noise must be kept to a level that is respectful to other residents in the building.
 If you are found in violation of the noise policy, you will receive a written warning.
 If it becomes a repeat offense, sanctioning will occur.
 Please remember that during exam periods, 24 hour quiet hours are in effect the entire span of exams.
 Signs will be posted to alert you to the dates and times when 24 hour quiet hours commence.

 Felician College is a smoke free environment.
 Smoking is prohibited in any campus facility.
 Smoking is also prohibited with 50 feet of any building and must take place away from common walkways.
 A non-smoker’s right takes precedence anywhere on the Felician College campus.

 Policies, Guidelines and Disciplinary Sanctioning

 Guidelines are established, in accordance with State and Federal laws, to provide a safe and harmonious community for you and others to live.
 Students are expected to follow the guidelines outlined in The Felician College Student Handbook, as well as the policies and regulations identified within the Residence Life Guidebook.
 You are expected to familiarize yourself with these guidelines and make responsible choices.
 In a community such as this, it is important to consider the effect your choices and behaviors have on others around you.
 Understand that you will be held responsible for being present during a policy violation.
 You will also be held accountable for your guests’ behaviors and policy violations occurring in your room or the common areas of your suite.
-Keep in mind that once you receive this guidebook, you are responsible for the entire content, especially all policies, procedures and regulations.
+Keep in mind once you sign your housing contract, you are responsible for all policies, procedures and regulations.
 If you have any questions, please speak to a resident life staff member.